ICCS-ISAC/iccs-isac.github.io/pages/recommended-directives-guidelines.md

 lang: en
 ref: recommended-directives-guidelines
 ---
-Draft work on baseline set of directives for jurisdictions across Canada getting started with open source.
+Draft directives for jurisdictions across Canada getting started with open source.

 > Note: Guidelines have been moved to a [distinct document](recommended-guidelines.md) for clarity purposes.